karmaniverous/rrstack/README.md

 - `changeDebounce`: coalesce autosave (`onChange`) calls.
 - `mutateDebounce`: coalesce frequent UI → `rrstack` edits (e.g., typing).
 Mutations are staged (rules/timezone) and committed once per window.
 - `renderDebounce`: coalesce version bumps from rrstack notifications to reduce repaint churn (optional leading paint).

+Ingestion (form → engine)

+- The hook watches your `json` prop (by comparator that ignores `version`) and ingests via `rrstack.update(json, policy)` (debounced if configured).
+On commit, the hook triggers one `onChange` (debounced if configured) where you typically persist `rrstack.toJson()`.
+- Time unit changes are handled inside `update()` — retained rules have clamp timestamps converted; incoming rules in the same update are treated as already in the new unit.

 Helpers